Non-Bloch band theory of generalized eigenvalue problems: Summary and Discussions

+We remark that there is plenty of room to extend the theoretical analysis performed in the present paper.
+While we have focused on the case where the medium has linearly or circularly polarized eigenmodes, one can study the non-Hermitian skin effect of elliptically polarized eigenmodes by setting the chirality tensors to be

+satisfying $\xi_{xx,j}\zeta_{xx,j}=\xi_{yy,j}\zeta_{yy,j}$ with $j=1,2$.
+Additionally, the non-Hermitian skin effect of various polarized eigenmodes can be explored by changing the forms of $\hat{\varepsilon},\hat{\xi},\hat{\zeta}$, and $\hat{\mu}$, instead of the present setup.
+We expect that one can study topological edge states of the photonic crystal by defining topological invariants from the generalized Brillouin zone, similar to the way discussed in Refs.~\cite{Yokomizo2022,Yan2021}.

-It merits further study to analyze how the eigenmodes of the photonic crystal with open boundary conditions can be actually excited by incident light.
-We point out that the results revealed in this work suggest the possibility of controlling the localization properties of excitation modes simply by changing a polarization of incident light while keeping the medium unchanged.
-For example, in the photonic crystal investigated in Sec.~\ref{sec3-4}, we expect that a modulation of incident light from a linear polarization to a circular polarization would change the localization positions of the excitation modes from both ends to one end in steady-state regime.
-Meanwhile, it is also intriguing to study dynamical behaviors of those excited modes in transient regimes.
+It merits further study to analyze how the eigenmodes of the photonic crystal with open boundary conditions can actually be excited by incident light.
+We point out that the results revealed in this paper suggest the possibility of controlling the localization properties of excitation modes simply by changing a polarization of incident light while keeping the medium unchanged.
+Indeed, there has been an experimental proposal to modulate excitation modes by circularly polarized incident light~\cite{Wang2019}.
+For example, in the photonic crystal investigated in Sec.~\ref{sec3-4}, we expect that a modulation of incident light from a linear polarization to a circular polarization would change the localization positions of the excitation modes from both ends to one end.

+In practice, photonic crystals have complex-valued eigenfrequencies because optical gain and loss are unbalanced, unlike the photonic crystal considered in this paper.
+Our previous work has investigated the excitation of the corresponding eigenmodes by incident light with real-valued frequencies~\cite{Yoda2023}.
+Meanwhile, it is intriguing to study the localization behavior of those excited modes.
+Indeed, the non-Hermitian skin effect in the transient regime has been experimentally observed in acoustics~\cite{Gu2022}.
+The investigation of the transient non-Hermitian skin effect in photonics is left as a future work.

+Finally, we comment on the feasibility of the photonic crystals and the measurement possibility of the skin modes.
+We remark that Refs.~\cite{Zhao2010,Droulias2019} proposed a chiral metamaterial slab which has circularly polarized eigenmodes.
+Hence, the periodic arrangement of the chiral metamaterial would realize the photonic crystal considered in Sec.~\ref{sec3-4}.
+Meanwhile, to our knowledge, there have been no proposals for chiral metamaterials which have linearly polarized eigenmodes.
+Nevertheless, multiferroic materials would allow us to realize the photonic crystal considered in Sec.~\ref{sec3-3}.
+Furthermore, it would be possible to observe the skin modes emerging in the photonic crystals in the same way as the measurements of topological edge states, directly \cite{Parappurath2020} or indirectly \cite{Huang2019}.